Are you looking to build muscle on a keto diet but you’re worried that it may affect your muscle gains?

-Ketogenic diet, also known as the keto diet, is a low protein, very-low carbohydrate and very high fat-content diet.
-The purpose of this diet is to make your body a fat burning machine.
-Normally, your body will use glucose from carbohydrates to fuel your daily activities and exercise.
-However, the keto diet is based on very low carbohydrates so your body is forced to use your body’s fat sources as fuel as it enters into the state of ketosis.
-The state of ketosis refers to the moment your body starts to use ketones for functioning instead of glucose from carbohydrates.
+The ketogenic diet also referred to as the keto diet, is a low-protein, low-carbohydrate, and high-fat diet.
+This diet is designed to transform the body into a fat-burning machine.
+Your body will typically use glucose from carbohydrates to fuel everyday tasks and exercise.
+The keto diet, on the other hand, is focused on consuming very little carbohydrates, forcing your body to rely on fat stores for energy.
+This happens when the body enters into the state of ketosis.
+The state of ketosis occurs when your body begins to act on ketones rather than glucose from carbohydrates.

 The current investigations into the link between a ketogenic diet and muscle mass can be a little conflicting.
 Let’s go over some studies and see what we can determine.

-One study conducted by WIlson et al (2017) examined the effects of a ketogenic diet on muscle growth and lean body mass maintenance over 11 weeks.
-25 participants were randomised between 2 groups, 1 group was placed on a ketogenic diet and another ate a traditional carb-full diet.
+One study done by WiIlson et al (2017) examined the effects of a ketogenic diet on muscle growth and lean body mass maintenance over 11 weeks.
+The results were quite surprising.
 From week 0-10 the male participants were assigned a ketogenic diet and at week 10-11, carbohydrates were reintroduced back into their diets.
 During weeks 0-10 (Keto dieting) the study reported:

 - no significant increase in muscle mass compared to the group on a traditional diet.

 - both groups lost the same amount of fat and gained roughly the same amount of strength and power.

 Whereas in week 10-11 (carbohydrate reintroduction), the study reported:

 - The keto group gained some weight back and also experienced a muscle mass increase